25 Top Twin Birthday Party Theme Ideas (With Pictures!)

 A large play rug depicting a town complete with roads will make a cute play area.
 Provide blocks and Hot Wheels cars for the guests to play with.

-The twins can make completely different cars or two identical ones, whichever they prefer.
+The twins can make completely different cars or two identical ones.

 12. Outer Space and Beyond